victorbrun/partycle--/README.md

 # partycle--
-C++ program for geometrically generating particle mixtures and computing contact statistics.
+A C++ program for geometrically generating particle mixtures and computing contact statistics.
 Since Github does not support "+" in repo names, the name is decremented instead of incremented.

+The program was developed as part of the course "Project course in mathematical and statistical modelling" at Chalmers University of Technology.
+The project was hosted by AstraZeneca and it resulted in a report which can be found in the repo (`report.pdf`).

 ## Getting started